aguedafrazao/simple-compression-service/README.md

 # Simple Compression Service (a.k.a Amassa!)

 This project is a compressor/decompressor system made with two microservices, a frontend and a reverse proxy.
 The compression/decompression system uses [Huffman algorithm](https://en.wikipedia.org/wiki/Huffman_coding) and it is written in C programing language.
 As the main project lanaguage is Go, was used [CGO](https://golang.org/cmd/cgo/#hdr-Using_cgo_with_the_go_command) to make possible go code call the C API.
+For file storage this project uses [pCloud](https://www.pcloud.com/) and a link of the pushed file is send by email to the client.

 # Screenshot
 ![alt text](https://github.com/ABuarque/simple-compression-service/blob/master/docs/img/amassa.png)